Benjamin M. Wu, D.D.S., Ph.D.

 Los Angeles, CA 90095-1668

-Dr. Ben Wu is Professor and Chair of the Division of Advanced Prosthodontics, and the Director of the Weintraub Center for Reconstructive Biotechnology and the Executive Director of the Innovative Digital Dentistry Systems (iDDS) at the School of Dentistry.
+Dr. Ben Wu is a professor emeritus, having served as Chair of the Division of Advanced Prosthodontics, Director of the Weintraub Center for Reconstructive Biotechnology, and Executive Director of the Innovative Digital Dentistry Systems (iDDS) at the School of Dentistry during his tenure.
 He is also the former chairman of the Department of Bioengineering at the School of Engineering.

-Dr. Wu provides multidisciplinary patient care in the UCLA Faculty Group Dental Practice, where he focuses on the treatment of advanced, complex oral rehabilitation using implant, fixed, and removable prosthodontics.
+Dr. Wu provided multidisciplinary patient care in the UCLA Faculty Group Dental Practice, where he focused on the treatment of advanced, complex oral rehabilitation using implant, fixed, and removable prosthodontics.
 He is a fellow of the Academy of Prosthodontics.

 D.D.S., University of the Pacific, 1987